 As benefits are paid in arrears, the tenant's first payment will usually only happen towards the end of their first month in the property.
 Benefits can't be used to pay for rent in advance, so your tenant may have to apply for a loan to help with the first month's rent if they don't have enough in savings.

 Shortfalls in rent

-It has become increasingly common for tenants in receipt of housing benefit to experience large shortfalls between the amount of housing benefit they receive and the amount of rent they are expected to pay.
+It has become increasingly common for tenants, who get benefits to help with rent to experience large shortfalls between the amount of benefit they receive and the amount of rent they are expected to pay.
 If your tenants find themselves in this position, you should weigh up the options.
 Although tenants may be able to find top up payments on a short term basis, they will probably not be able to sustain this over a longer period of time.
 Consider whether its better to reduce your rent slightly and keep a good tenant, or to find a new tenant and risk a couple of months' of voids.

 In some cases, where there is a shortfall between the amount of rent you charge tenants and the amount of benefit they receive under the LHA system, the Housing Executive can authorise a short term "top up" payment, known as a Discretionary Housing Payment.
 Your tenant will have to apply for this and will have to prove to the Housing Executive that they have investigated other options of making up the shortfall, including negotiating with you for a reduction in rent.